Quebec health institute advises caution in use of hydroxychloroquine to treat COVID-19

 MUHC study underway to determine effectiveness of drug in treating, preventing spread of novel coronavirus

-Quebec's national health institute is advising health-care workers to be cautious in using prescription drugs that haven't been adequately studied to treat COVID-19 patients.
+Quebec's provincial health institute is advising health-care workers to be cautious in using prescription drugs that haven't been adequately studied to treat COVID-19 patients.

 The institute, known by its French acronym INESSS, recommends only using chloroquine and hydroxychloroquine on a case-by-case basis for COVID-19 patients whose symptoms are more severe — such as those in intensive care.